Soft4seo/rsschool-cv/cv.md

 *Hackerrank: Soft4seo

 ##Summary
 I’m currently working on several web projects for my clients for example (vod.mgsn.ru).
 Till now coding was my hobby but I want to go deep in coding because I like it and i always want to code well and i need it in my bussiness.
 I love to find bugs and fix them.
 I love to learn new things about coding and SEO.
-I want to get enough knowledge and skills for employment in a company as a Front-end developer.
+I want to get enough knowledge and skills for employment in a company as a Front-end or Full-stack developer.

 ##Skills
 *12 Years in SEO (Search engine optimisation).